tanxzen/Class10CS/CH05/Textual_Questions.md

 4. The loop in a `do-while` structure is executed <ins>at least</ins> once.
 5. The <ins>exit</ins> statement causes the loop to be terminated.
 6. The continue statement is used to transfer the control to the <ins>break</ins> of the loop.
-7. Distinguish between the break and continue statements in C.
+7. Distinguish between the break and continue statements in C. <br>
 8. What are the differences between break and exit() function.
-9. What happens if the condition in a `while` loop is initially false?
+9. What happens if the condition in a `while` loop is initially false?<br>

+Ans : If the condition in a while loop is initially false, the loop will not execute, and the block of statements inside the loop will be skipped.

 10. What is the use of break statement?
 11. What is the use of continue statement?
 12. exit(0) in a C program represents <ins>termination of a program</ins>